 Sexually Transmitted Disease (STD)

-The health department provides FREE confidential testing and treatment for syphilis, gonorrhea, chlamydia, and HIV.
+The health department provides FREE and confidential testing and treatment for syphilis, gonorrhea, chlamydia, and HIV.
 Contact follow-up conducted to avoid further spread of disease.
 Services are available without parental consent.
-Testing is done on a walk-in basis : M - F 9 a.m. - 11 a.m. or 1:30 p.m. - 3 p.m.
-Always call to make sure the walk-in times are available.
+Testing is done on a walk-in basis until clinic capicity is met for the day.You may call to make sure the walk-in's are available prior to arriving.

-A program of ensuring checkups and healthcare services for persons from birth to 21 years age who have TennCare.
-Community Outreach Representatives are available to promote the importance of well child checkups and preventive care to individuals and group settings through participation in community activities, schools, agencies and home visits.
+A program of ensuring checkups and healthcare services for persons from birth to 21 years of age who have TennCare.
+Community Outreach Representatives are available to promote the importance of well-child checkups and preventive care to individuals and groups through participation in community activities, schools, agencies, and home visits.

-Diagnosis, treatment and follow-up of the tuberculosis patient and contacts are provided.
+Diagnosis, treatment, and follow-up of tuberculosis patients and contacts are provided.
 Medications are available at the health department.